Case: Floreal-Wooten v. Helder

 Case Summary

-This is a case about the administering of ivermectin to incarcerated people without prior informed consent.
-On January 13, 2022, several detainees at Washington County Detention Center (WCDC), filed this suit in United States District Court for the Western District of Arkansas.
-The plaintiffs sued WCDC and the Sheriff of Washington County (collectively "the County defendants"); several John/Jane Doe correctional officers; and Karas Correctional Health, P.L.L.C.
+This is a case about the administering of Ivermectin to incarcerated people without prior informed consent.
+On January 13, 2022, several detainees at Washington County Detention Center (WCDC), filed this suit in U.S. District Court for the Western District of Arkansas.
+The plaintiffs sued WCDC and the Sheriff of Washington County (collectively “the County defendants”); several John/Jane Doe correctional officers; and Karas Correctional Health, P.L.L.C.
 (KCH) and its owner (collectively “Karas”) under 42 U.S.C. § 1983, alleging violations of their Fourteenth Amendment due process and equal protection rights.
 Represented by private counsel acting on behalf of the Arkansas Civil Liberties Union Foundation, the plaintiffs sought declaratory and injunctive relief.
 They claimed that the defendants had administered Ivermectin as a supposed treatment of COVID-19 without prior informed consent as to the nature and side effects of the drug.
 The case was assigned to Judge Timothy Lloyd Brooks.

 In their complaint, the plaintiffs alleged that Karas provided the County defendants with healthcare services for detainees at WCDC and that they started to use Ivermectin as a treatment for detainees with COVID-19 as early as November of 2020.
 According to the complaint, Karas posted publicly about the use of Ivermectin at WCDC and the County defendants were likely aware of the use of the drug at WCDC.
 After the plaintiffs tested positive for COVID-19 in August 2021, they were relocated to a quarantine block and subsequently given "a cocktail of drugs by Karas defendants to allegedly treat COVID-19."
 The plaintiffs alleged that this cocktail included high doses of the drug Ivermectin.
 Ivermectin is approved by the FDA to treat infections by some parasitic worms, head lice, or skin conditions, like rosacea.
 The plaintiffs alleged that they were given far over the approved dosage of the drug and that at no point were they told that they were consuming Ivermectin nor were they informed of the potential side effects.
 Ivermectin was not approved or authorized by the FDA to treat COVID-19 in humans and the FDA had issued a warning against using it to treat COVID-19.
 The plaintiffs experienced a variety of side effects because of the administration of the drug and filed grievances as a result, thereby exhausting their administrative remedies.

 The plaintiffs alleged that the defendants violated their Fourteenth Amendment due process and equal protection rights.
-First, the plaintiffs argued that they had a due process right to voluntary and informed consent, and that they possessed a significant liberty interest in receiving appropriate medical treatment and avoiding the unwanted administration of drugs.
+First, the plaintiffs argued that they had a due process right to voluntary and informed consent and that they possessed a significant liberty interest in receiving appropriate medical treatment and avoiding the unwanted administration of drugs.
 Next, the plaintiffs alleged that they were denied information about the drug that was provided to Karas’s non-incarcerated patients.
 They alleged that Karas had posted publicly about administering Ivermectin to both the WCDC detainees and his private clinic patients, including information about the drug, dosage, and its potential side effects.
 The plaintiffs argued that Karas had not treated its private clinic patients and the detainees the same because the detainees did not have access to this information and were not made aware of it.
-They further argued that "all patients enjoy a fundamental and significant liberty interest in the right to informed consent to medical treatments."
-The plaintiffs asserted that "Karas defendants have neither a rational nor a compelling governmental interest in treating COVID-19 patients—incarcerated or not—differently as it relates to obtaining informed consent prior to the administration of medical treatment, including for the drug Ivermectin."
+They further argued that “all patients enjoy a fundamental and significant liberty interest in the right to informed consent to medical treatments.”
+The plaintiffs asserted that “Karas defendants have neither a rational nor a compelling governmental interest in treating COVID-19 patients—incarcerated or not—differently as it relates to obtaining informed consent prior to the administration of medical treatment, including for the drug Ivermectin.”

 On April 12, 2022, the defendants filed a motion for judgment on the pleadings arguing that the plaintiffs' claims were moot.
 The defendants asserted that all of the plaintiffs were then incarcerated at the Arkansas Department of Corrections, not at WCDC, and that they were not at risk of being incarcerated at WCDC soon or ever again.